Foreign policy of the second Trump administration: Argentina

 On November 14, 2024, Argentine president Javier Milei headed to Florida to meet with Trump at Mar-a-Lago.
 He was the first foreign head of state to travel to the United States after Trump's victory and to meet the president-elect.
 Milei, an economist known for his advocacy of free-market policies and limited government, had previously expressed support for Trump and his political positions, wanting to strengthen diplomatic and economic ties between Argentina and the Western world.
 In a call following the election results, Trump called Milei his "favorite president" in response according to reports.
 The president of Argentina gave a speech at a CPAC summit in Miami.
 Milei also met with Department of Government Efficiency planned-directors Elon Musk and Vivek Ramaswamy to advise them on their goal to "dismantle bureaucracy", cut government spending and reorganize the federal personnel.

-The treasury reportedly finalized a $20 billion currency swap framework with Argentina from the Exchange Stabilization Fund and bought Argentine pesos as part of the administration's America First policy.
+The treasury finalized a $20 billion currency swap framework with Argentina from the Exchange Stabilization Fund and bought Argentine pesos as part of the administration's America First policy.
 Bessent said "There will be no taxpayer losses.
 This is a swap line.
 This is not a bailout (...)
 It is not going to register a loss".
 About the 2025 Argentine legislative election, Trump said that "if he [Milei] wins, we're staying with him.
 And if he doesn't win, we're gone".

+Milei's government has consistently supported the Trump administration, expressing total support for the United States military actions against Iran which unleashed the 2026 Iran war.